Carrot Pasta Sauce

 Make It Your Own

 - Instead of Parmesan cheese and chives, garnish the pasta with a spoonful of basil pesto.
-So tasty!
+So tasty and colorful!

 - If fresh chives aren’t available, garnish the pasta with another fresh herb, such as Italian (flat-leaf) parsley, oregano, or sage.